ipcrypt-std/draft-denis-ipcrypt/draft-denis-ipcrypt.md

 This document specifies methods for the encryption and obfuscation of IP addresses for both operational use and privacy preservation.
 The objective is to enable network operators, researchers, and privacy advocates to share or analyze data while protecting sensitive address information.

 This work addresses concerns raised in {{!RFC7624}} regarding confidentiality in the face of pervasive surveillance.
-The security properties of these methods are discussed throughout this document and summarized in {{Security Considerations}}.
+The security properties of these methods are discussed throughout this document and summarized in {{security-considerations}}.

 ## Use Cases and Motivations